DraftKings New York Promo Code For NBA Playoffs Lands Free Bets

-It is far from a sure thing that the Brooklyn Nets will advance in the NBA playoffs, but New York sports bettors have far bettor odds when it comes to scoring a big prize themselves.
+The Brooklyn Nets were swept out of the playoffs by the Boston Celtics in the first round, but New York sports bettors still have something to look forward to when it comes to scoring a big prize themselves.
 With this DraftKings New York Promo Code, new customers will receive $150 in free bets just for placing a wager on any NBA postseason game.

 Claim $150 in free bets with DraftKings New York Promo Code